-Jeremy Brett is the Quality Assurance Director for CSRA Probation Services.
+Jeremy Brett is Director of Case Management Services and Software Development for CSRA Probation Services.
 He began in the court system as Probation Officer in 2001 in Sandersville GA.
 Brett has since served as a Regional Director managing over 8 offices and servicing 15 courts in Georgia and Florida providing client supervision, urinalysis testing, bond supervision and GPS electronic monitoring.
 He also manages the client supervision computer based program that is on the cutting edge of technology and diversity for CSRA customers and clients.
 Brett attended Florida State University where he majored in Interdisciplinary Sociology and was a member of the 1999 National Championship Football Team.

 ~ ~ ~

-Steve Queen is Director of Field Services.
+Steve Queen is Director of Field Services for North Georgia.
 Steve joined CSRA in 2017 via the

 acquisition of another probation firm.
 Steve has over 25 years of experience